Skip to Main Content

 CMU Library Liaison Librarian Program

-How does the liaison program serve your students?
+How does the liaison program serve students?

 "Critical thinking and information literacy skills need to be consciously merged.
 They must become part of the assessment criteria for American students."
 (Doyle, 1994 p.9)